repmgr node rejoin — rejoin a dormant (stopped) node to the replication cluster

 option.
 Note that pg_rewind does not indicate that it

-is running in --dry-run
+is running in --dry-run mode.

 In all PostgreSQL released before February 2021, pg_rewind contains a corner-case bug which affects standbys in a very specific situation.